-Gregory Mendoza, 46, is the 21st Governor of the Gila River Indian Community and the youngest elected to this office.
-He is the son of Joseph Mendoza and the late-Brenda Mendoza and resides in the village of Valin Thak (Goodyear) located in District Four of the Gila River Indian Community.
+Gregory Mendoza is the 21st Governor of the Gila River Indian Community and the youngest elected to this office.
+He is the son of Joseph Mendoza and the late-Brenda Mendoza and resides in the village of Valin Thak (Goodyear) located in District Four of the Gila River Indian Reservation.

-Mendoza has spent his entire professional life in community service.
-He is dedicated to promoting education for the Gila River Indian Community and in creating new opportunities for youth to flourish within the Community.
-He avidly supports building an environment in which our people can thrive and achieve a stronger sense of self-worth as individuals.
-He envisions our people reaching a higher level of health and wellness in order to become more actively engaged in building a stronger and healthier community.
+He avidly supports building an environment in which the Akimel O’odham & Pee Posh people can thrive and achieve a stronger sense of self-worth as individuals and who can reach higher levels of health and wellness and become more actively engaged in building a stronger and healthier Community.

 Gregory is an active member of the Church of Jesus Christ of Latter-day Saints.
-His dedication to community service and his faith in Heavenly Father will continue to guide him in his administration as Governor of the Gila River Indian Community.
+His dedication to community service and his faith in Heavenly Father continues to guide him in his administration as Governor of the Gila River Indian Community.

 |< Prev||Next >|